CommonAccord/Site-Org/Doc/about/Stack/CDL.md

 1.sec=In <a href="https://docs.google.com/document/d/1eizIqpx_ni8KaGkk3bVKvBBDoRy2eTEtvPHE0hiar7c/edit">an earlier piece</a>, we described how open source methods of following, forking and merging allow a decentralized approach to self-regulation and law.

-2.0.sec=Here, I point out the advantages, indeed the need, for an organization to host parts of this decentralized process.
+2.0.sec=This piece outlines an organization to host parts of this decentralized process.
 There is irony in a center for decentralized law, but it is needed, or at least useful, as demonstrated by similar structures in open source software and law.

 2.1.sec=The Center for Decentralized Law will host some administrative functions of the decentralized community of law.
 The community is broad, including governments, organizations, businesses and individuals.